LupusZenyx/LupusZenyx/README.md

 - **rubi:** Ruby is my go-to for scripting and web development with Ruby on Rails.
 Odin might help you if you're interested.

-- **htttm + CS + JanaShift:** I leverage this trio to create interactive web applications.
+- **htttm + CS + JanaShift:** I leverage this trio to create web applications.
 Yes, its mostly websites that do funky stuff.

 - **swuift:** I use Swift for developing powerful and intuitive iOS and macOS applications.
 Might as well create an app to write this markdown for me.

 - **kocklin:** I'm currently exploring Kotlin and beginning to learn its ins and outs.
 Tbh I just saw it and thought it was cool.

-- **ava:** I only use Java when forced to by school.
+- **ava:** I mainly used Java when forced to by school.
 Mr. Big knows the way of the java-chopper.

-- **plaintext:** tekken tekken bis zum verecken
+- **plaintext:** tekken tekken

 ## Tools of the Trade